 Our first challenge involved poor soils.

-That is, of course, after we discovered a house.
-Yes, a house.
-The house was removed and hauled off-site.
-The unsuitable soils around it were hauled to a helpful congregation member's property a few miles up the road, which helped to contain costs.
+After the original school building was demolished, removed, and hauled off-site, the unsuitable soils around it were hauled to a helpful congregation member's property a few miles up the road, which helped to contain costs.
 Another critical challenge was fire separation.
 The existing church and school were not protected by an automatic sprinkler system.
 It proved to be cost-prohibitive to add sprinklers throughout the entire space.
 The original code analysis found that a three-hour masonry fire wall would be needed to separate the addition from the adjacent structures.
 A more thorough analysis found that the rating could be reduced to a two-hour rating, and could be achieved through steel studs and drywall, a cost savings over the three-hour masonry solution without loss of safety protection.

 The fire separation challenge was compounded by the construction dynamics of the existing building.